 Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?

 It looks like Salman Khan's Dabangg 3 has a lot of hidden stories to tell and shows the state of strained relationships in the lives of the Khans.
-Just recently, we came to know that Malaika Arora has been shown the exit door for Dabangg 3 and Salman Khan and Arbaaz Khan have decided to continue with Kareena Kapoor for the special song in the upcoming movie.
+Just recently, we came to know that Malaika Arora has been shown the exit door of Dabangg 3 and Salman Khan and Arbaaz Khan have decided to continue with Kareena Kapoor for the special song in the upcoming movie.
 Reports are doing the rounds that Salman was not happy with Malaika, due to her divorce from Arbaaz and wanted her to be out of the project and hence approached Kareena for the same.

 Salman & Arbaaz Khan Miffed With The Divorce, Hence Kareena Kapoor's Re-entry?

 Malaika Arora's exit from Dabangg 3 is no surprise anymore, as the Khans are miffed with the actress due to the divorce and want to stay as far away from her as possible.
-Hence Kareena Kapoor was approached for the song.
+Hence, Kareena Kapoor was approached for the song.

 Arbaaz Khan's Alleged Girlfriend Giorgia Andriani To Have A Meaty Role?